ONLYOFFICE/office-js-api/Cell/ApiWorksheet/Properties/Cells.md

 # Cells

-Returns ApiRange that represents all the cells on the worksheet (not just the cells that are currently in use).
+Returns ApiRange that represents all the cells on the worksheet (not just the cells that are currently in use). **Read-only**

 ## Syntax

-expression.
+expression.Cells;

 `expression` - A variable that represents a [ApiWorksheet](../ApiWorksheet.md) class.